 It is important to carefully audit any account that offers tax-deductible contributions— particularly 529 college savings plans.
 Many states require that contributions to 529s be made by December 31st to be eligible for a tax deduction for the current tax year.

 When it comes to optimizing for contributions, your state of residence also plays a particularly influential role.
 Deduction rules vary from state to state, making it even more important to know the deadlines ahead of time.
-Some states allow you to deduct contributions made past December 31st for the 2020 tax year (although they are few and far between).
+Some states allow you to deduct contributions made past December 31st for the current tax year (although they are few and far between).

 …most of the time.